U.S. starts national Medicare coverage policy review for Biogen's Aduhelm

-July 12 (Reuters) - The U.S. government on Monday started a review process for national Medicare coverage of Biogen Inc's (BIIB.O) Alzheimer's drug, Aduhelm, that was recently approved by the country's health regulator.
+(Reuters) - The U.S. government on Monday started a review process for national Medicare coverage of Biogen Inc’s Alzheimer’s drug, Aduhelm, that was recently approved by the country’s health regulator.

-The Centers for Medicare & Medicaid Services (CMS) expects to give a proposed decision within 6 months and a final decision within 9 months. (https://go.cms.gov/3hzMa6H)
+The Centers for Medicare & Medicaid Services (CMS) expects to give a proposed decision within 6 months and a final decision within 9 months. (go.cms.gov/3hzMa6H)

 Aduhelm is priced at $56,000 per year, which could represent significant spending for the government’s Medicare program for people aged 65 and older.